asaadcheema1/GitCommands/README.md

 # Git Commands and SSH Key Setup for Beginners

 Welcome to the realm of Git and GitHub!
-This comprehensive guide will navigate you through creating a GitHub account, setting up SSH keys, and utilizing essential Git commands.
+This guide will take you through the creation of a GitHub account, setting up SSH keys, and essential Git commands.

 ## 1. Creating a GitHub Account